nesscool/docks/README.md

 When running 'code' from a shell, the basecpp docker container will be spun up and the current working directory will become the project and working directory of the container.

+alpine is a sandbox env where you can build the latest alpine image and step into a running container with './code'.